Exploring wind direction and SO2 concentration by circular-linear density estimation: Introduction

 Air pollution studies require the investigation of relationships between emission sources and pollutants concentration in nearby sites.
 In addition, the effectiveness of environmental policies with the aim of pollution reduction should be checked, at least in a descriptive way, in order to assess whether the implemented precautionary measurements had worked out.\\

 Different statistical methods have been considered for the study of the relation between wind direction and pollutants concentration, both for exploratory and for inferential analysis, taking into account that wind direction is a circular variable requiring a proper statistical treatment.
 Wind potential assessment using descriptive methods and spectral analysis has been carried out by \cite{Shih2008}.
-In addition, wind direction has been proved to play a significant role in detection of emission sources (see \cite{Chen2011}) and air quality studies (see \cite{Bayraktar2010}), although the wind direction is not treated as a circular variable, but discretized as a factor. \cite{Jammalamadaka2006}, consider regression models for the pollutants concentration (linear response) over the wind direction (circular explanatory variable), constructing the regression function in terms of the sine and cosine components of the circular variable.
-Recently, \cite{Deschepper2008} introduce a graphical diagnostic tool, jointly with a test, for fit assessment in parametric circular--linear regression, illustrating the technique in an air quality environmental study.\\
+In addition, wind direction has been proved to play a significant role in detection of emission sources (see \cite{Chen2011}) and air quality studies (see \cite{Bayraktar2010}), although the wind direction is not treated as a circular variable, but discretized as a factor. \cite{Jammalamadaka2006} considered regression models for the pollutants concentration (linear response) over the wind direction (circular explanatory variable), constructing the regression function in terms of the sine and cosine components of the circular variable.
+Recently, \cite{Deschepper2008} introduced a graphical diagnostic tool, jointly with a test, for fit assessment in parametric circular-linear regression, illustrating the technique in an air quality environmental study.\\

-From a more technical perspective, \cite{Johnson1978} and \cite{Wehrly1980} present a method for obtaining joint circular--linear and circular--circular densities with specified marginals, respectively. \cite{Fern'andez-Dur'an2004} introduces a new family of circular distributions based on nonnegative trigonometric sums, and this idea is used in \cite{Fern'andez-Dur'an2007} in the construction of circular--linear densities, adapting the proposal of \cite{Johnson1978}.
-The introduction of nonnegative trigonometric sums for modelling the circular distributions involved in \cite{Johnson1978} formulation allows for more flexible models, that may present skewness or multimodality, features that cannot be reflected through the von Mises distribution (the classical model for circular variables).
-However, the flexibility claimed in this proposal can be also obtained by a completely nonparametric approach. \\
+From a more technical perspective, \cite{Johnson1978} and \cite{Wehrly1980} presented a method for obtaining joint circular-linear and circular-circular densities with specified marginals, respectively. \cite{Fern'andez-Dur'an2004} introduced a new family of circular distributions based on nonnegative trigonometric sums, and this idea is used in \cite{Fern'andez-Dur'an2007} in the construction of circular-linear densities, adapting the proposal of \cite{Johnson1978}.
+The introduction of nonnegative trigonometric sums for modelling the circular distributions involved in the formulation of \cite{Johnson1978} allows for more flexible models, that may present skewness or multimodality, features that cannot be reflected through the von Mises distribution (the classical model for circular variables).
+However, the flexibility\nopagebreak[4] claimed in this\nopagebreak[4] proposal can be also obtained by a completely nonparametric approach. \\